unstablelove/-/README.md

 l dont mind c+h unless l'm with friends

 —
-l won't be interacting first so no expectations.
+l won't be interacting first only if l actually want to